DragaDoncila/tracktour/README.md

 [![Python Version](https://img.shields.io/pypi/pyversions/tracktour.svg?color=green)](https://python.org)
 [![CI](https://github.com/DragaDoncila/tracktour/actions/workflows/ci.yml/badge.svg)](https://github.com/DragaDoncila/tracktour/actions/workflows/ci.yml)

-tracktour is a simple object tracker based on a network flow linear model. tracktour takes a dataframe of detected objects and solves a linear program
+`tracktour` is a simple object tracker based on a network flow linear model. `tracktour` takes a dataframe of detected objects and solves a linear program
 (currently using Gurobi, but we will soon add an open source solver interface) to produce tracking results.

-tracktour is rapidly changing and its API will change without deprecation warnings.
+`tracktour` is rapidly changing and its API will change without deprecation warnings.

+## About `tracktour`

+`tracktour` is a purely discrete-optimization-based tracker.
+It takes the coordinates of detected objects as input, and associates these objects over time to create complete trajectories, including divisions.
+Tracktour's only parameter is `k` - the number of neighbours to consider for possible assignment in the next frame.
+Using this parameter and very simple distance based cost, a candidate graph is created, and passed to Gurobi for solving.
+Once solved, the detected objects and edges that make up the tracks are returned to the user for inspection.

 ## Installation